acceberc/acceberc/README.md

 <img src="reb.svg" width = "15%" alt="Rebecca" />
 </div>

-- 💻 I’m currently studying at Generation Brasil's on Full Stack Web development bootcamp;
+- 💻 Full Stack Web Developer;
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/acceberc/">LinkedIn</a> or <a href="mailto:rebecca-cunha@hotmail.com">E-mail</a>